carpentries/lessondev-trainer-training/episodes/backwards-design.md

 ---
-title: 'Backwards Lesson Design'
+title: 'Backward Lesson Design'
 teaching: 30
 exercises: 30
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What is meant by _backwards design_ of curriculum?
+- What is meant by _backward design_ of curriculum?
-- What are the main steps of the backwards design process?
+- What are the main steps of the backward design process?
-- What are the advantages and disadvantages of backwards design?
+- What are the advantages and disadvantages of backward design?

 ::::::::::::::::::::::::::::::::::::::::::::::::